Coping with SAD

-As the winter begins and sunlight hours decrease, it’s crucial to watch out for your mental health to minimize seasonal affective disorder (SAD).
+As the winter begins and sunlight hours decrease, taking care of your mental health is crucial to avoid seasonal affective disorder (SAD).
 Besides having a professional medical plan, people experiencing SAD should find ways of coping with the symptoms at home.

-A few methods and activities that form part of the treatment plan include self-care strategies such as exercise, daily routine maintenance, a healthy diet, etc. Additionally, it is also an excellent idea to postpone any significant decisions when you experience SAD until you get better.
+A few methods and activities that form part of the treatment plan include self-care strategies, such as exercise, daily routine maintenance, and a healthy diet.
+Also, it is also an excellent idea to postpone any significant decisions when you experience SAD until you get better.
 The following are additional tips to cope with seasonal affective disorder.

 Social Engagement and Interaction

 Social activities engagement can reduce loneliness and isolation while alleviating SAD symptoms.
-However, it will not be easy to interact with friends and family during the winter due to the cold weather.
+However, it will not be easy to interact with friends and family during the winter because of the cold weather.
 Therefore, people can alternatively interact using online platforms, social media, and tech devices to maintain contact.

 Psychotherapy

-A professional therapist can help with coping strategies, identify negative thought patterns, and help with self-care methods.
-For those who are reluctant to visit a health provider for therapy due to the COVID-19 pandemic, they can opt for online teletherapy services.
+A professional therapist can help with coping strategies, identify negative thought patterns, and help with self-care.
+Those reluctant to visit a health provider for therapy can opt for online teletherapy services.

 Additionally, combining cognitive-behavioral therapy with medication and light therapy is an extra effective SAD treatment.
 Usually, CBT can identify symptoms associated with negative thought patterns and then replace them with positive ones.